syntaxsurge/pack-trace/README.md

 Record the 10-minute walkthrough using the scripted checklist in `docs/demo-runbook.md`.
 It covers environment preparation, camera/printing tips, user profile sequencing, supOS cut-ins, and narration beats so the final edit captures every custody hop, Hedera proof, and cold-chain alert in a single take.

+### YouTube Script – Distributor Receive & Handover VO

+- “Log out as Manufacturer, then log in as Distributor.”
+- Shot: Distributor → `/scan` → Receive
+- “As Distributor, we receive the batch.
+The batch page shows the Hedera sequence number with a ‘View on HashScan’ link, and the same event streams live into supOS.”
+- Shot: Still as Distributor → `/scan` → Handover → choose Pharmacy
+- “Next, we hand over to the Pharmacy.
+Again, the event is written to Hedera (sequence + HashScan link) and streamed to supOS.”
+- “Log out as Distributor, then log in as Pharmacy.”

 ## Reference Links

 - Hedera Consensus Service: [submit a message](https://docs.hedera.com/hedera/sdks-and-apis/sdks/consensus-service/submit-a-message)